ncsa/ncsa_system_documentation/docs/source/common/allocations/index.rst

 .. rubric:: Footnotes

 .. [#f1]
-   'Campus' represents affilates of the University of Illinois Urbana-Champaign.
+   'Campus' - affilates of the University of Illinois Urbana-Champaign.

-   'UI System' represents affiliates of the University of Illinois System.
+   'UI System' - affiliates of the University of Illinois System.

-   'National' represents academic researchers outside of the University of Illinois.
+   'National' - academic researchers outside of the University of Illinois.

-   'Industry' represents non-academic applications.
+   'Industry' - non-academic applications.

 |